Women's liberation movement in North America: United States

 The media coverage brought forth one of the problems of the WLM's loose organizational structure.
 Though thousands of organizations had formed in the 1960s and 1970s and there were chapters from coast to coast and throughout the Heartland, finding an organization to join was difficult for many.
 Unable to locate organizations in the phonebook, many felt that the movement was invisible, while still others embraced the ideals without actually joining formal institutions.
 There were few public spaces where unattended women could gather freely and urban settings with racially segregated spaces were ingrained in the culture.
 The problem of finding spaces to meet was compounded by the practice of denying women credit without men's consent, thus renting a visible meeting place for women to come together was complicated, forcing women to gather in unconventional settings.
 For example, the Chicago Lesbian Liberation solved their meeting problems by gathering on a "slow night" at a local bar known as King's Ransom, which welcomed their multi-racial composition.
 The proprietor was happy for the business and ladies night became a regular feature of the establishment.
 The Women's Liberation Center rented an abandoned firehouse from New York City for $1 per month but had to shovel coal in order to keep it warm.

 Women's centers began to be created all over the country as a place for women to meet outside the home.
 Most of them were run as collectives and spaces for consciousness-raising groups to meet in a non-competitive environment, where women could discuss the intersection of their personal lives, as well as politics and the economy.
+For example, in January 1971, over one hundred women illegally occupied an abandoned city building on East Fifth Street in New York City, where they organized non-hierarchically and established a shelter, food co-operative, medical clinic, and health center.
+The Fifth Street Women's Building Takeover lasted for thirteen days, until the women were evicted and arrested by city authorities.

 By 1972, the New York Radical Feminist had prepared a set of instructions for developing consciousness-raising groups.
 The analysis that went on in these sessions was not therapeutic, but instead an evaluation of how one's personal experience had been shaped by cultural norms.
 "Meetings were designed to turn the personal into the political", by making women aware that the personal experiences were not unique and had social constructs.